nlg35/TPU_TensorFlow2.17.1_Ubuntu24.04_Py3.12_k8/README.md

 # TPU_TensorFlow2.17.1_Ubuntu24.04_Py3.12_k8
 **Date : 2025-01-05**
-Builds for Coral Edge TPU (M.2 PCI) on a dockerized Ubuntu 24.04.
+Builds for Coral Edge TPU (M.2 PCIe) on a dockerized Ubuntu 24.04.
 Ubuntu is a container of a QNAP NAS which has a Celeron CPU (x86_64 or k8).

 I am just going to write the steps I followed thanks to the repo of @Feranick.